Susan Cummings Nicholson, PhD, LCSW, BCD

 Mailing address: 25 Hidenwood Shopping Center #6364, Newport News, VA 23606

 Practice address: 739 Thimble Shoals Blvd.
 Suite 704-7, Newport News, VA 23606

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

 I. Uses and disclosures of protected health information (PHI)

-2. Payment: Your provider may use or disclose your PHI for the purpose of determining coverage, billing, claims management, and reimbursement.
+- Payment: Your provider may use or disclose your PHI for the purpose of determining coverage, billing, claims management and reimbursement.
 For example, a bill sent to your health insurer may include some information about your treatment plan and progress, so that the insurer will pay for the treatment.
-Your provider may also inform your health plan(s) about a treatment you are going to receive in order to determine whether the plan will cover the treatment.
+Your provider may also inform your health plan about a treatment you are going to receive, in order to determine whether the plan will cover the treatment.

 II.
 Your individual rights